Author: Melanie

 Speakers include:

-Martha Brown, Executive Director, Discovery Research Site Strategy and Operations, Boehringer Ingelheim
+Martha Brown, PhD, Executive Director, Discovery Research Site Strategy and Operations, Boehringer Ingelheim

 Dr. Martha Brown is the Executive Director of Discovery Research Site Strategy and Operations at Boehringer Ingelheim Pharmaceuticals.
 With a 27‑year tenure at the company, she has held a range of strategic and scientific leadership roles across Research and Development.
 Her experience includes leading High Throughput Screening and overseeing Structural Biology for all on‑site small‑molecule research programs.